docb/dbRackSequencer/README.md

   - M-A (MD-AD)
   - A-M (AD-MD)

-A general alternative is to combine the outputs via the Sum module and its SE Expander or any other module which processes multiple polyphonic inputs.
+A general alternative is to combine the outputs via the Sum module (see below) and its SE Expander or any other module which processes multiple polyphonic inputs.

 #### Generate Chaos